nav9/duplicateFileFinder/README.md

 # To run the program
+First install imagehash, using:
+pip3 install imagehash

-Simply run the main file as:
+Then simply run the main file as:
 python3 main.py

 # TODO